First observation of the decay $B_s^0 \to K^-\mu^+\nu_\mu$ and a measurement of $|V_{ub}|/|V_{cb}|$

 where $m_{Y\mu}$ is the invariant mass of the $Y\mu$ pair, with $Y=\Km$ or $\Dsm$, and $p_\perp$ is the momentum of this pair transverse to the $\Bs$ flight direction.
 The flight direction is defined as the vector between the positions of the primary $pp$ collision vertex and the $\Bs$ decay vertex.
 In order to improve the separation between the $\Bs \to \Km\mup\nu_\mu$ signal and background, the uncertainty on $m_{\rm corr}$ is required to be $\sigma(m_{\rm corr})<100\mevcc$.
+The shape of $\sigma(m_{\rm corr})$ is calibrated following a similar procedure as for the BDT classifiers.
 To derive \qsq, the neutrino momentum is estimated using the $\Bs$ flight direction and the known $\Bs$ mass.
 A two-fold ambiguity resulting from this estimate is resolved by choosing the solution that is most consistent with the $\Bs$ momentum predicted by a linear regression method \cite{Ciezarek:2016lqu}.
 The fit to the $m_{\rm corr}$ distribution, used for the extraction of the $\Bs \to \Km\mup\nu_\mu$ signal, is performed in two \qsq regions, respectively above and below $7 \gevgevcccc$ (``high'' and ``low''), which are chosen to contain approximately the same expected signal yields.

 For the $\Bs\to \Dsm\mup\nu_\mu$ decay, a fit to the invariant mass of the $\Dsm\to \Kp\Km\pim$ candidates is performed in 40 intervals of $m_{\rm corr}$ from 3000 to 6500\mevcc.
 This provides the $\D_s$ yield as a function of $m_{\rm corr}$ and thus subtracts the background originating from combinations of random kaon and pion tracks.
 The obtained $m_{\rm corr}$ distribution is fit to extract the $\Bs\to \Dsm\mup\nu_\mu$ signal yield.
 For the $\Bs \to \Km\mup\nu_\mu$ decay, the combinatorial background is largely reduced by applying a topological criterion: the opening angle between the directions of the $\Km$ and $\mup$ candidates in the plane transverse to the \mbox{$pp$ collision} axis is required to be less than 90 degrees.
 The efficiency of this requirement on the signal is 93\%, while it removes approximately 90\% of the combinatorial background.